rob3rt-keating/Q/README.md

 This page is used for both editing existing questions and adding new ones.

-TO EDIT: Enter the Question ID and click [Search]
+TO EDIT: Enter the Question ID and click [Search], NOT Titlebar

 To CREATE:
 Question ID - Leave blank, SQL is set to auto-increment.